Clinical Psychology (PSYD)

 The admission committee considers many variables.
 The entire set of credentials presented by the applicant is considered.
 However, a low standing on one criterion [e.g., grade point average (GPA), Graduate Record Examinations (GRE) score] does not automatically mean rejection, nor does one very high standing on one criterion mean automatic acceptance.

-- The General Test portion is required for all applicants.
+The General Test portion is required for all applicants.
 Applicants are required to take the GRE subject test if they neither majored nor minored in Psychology.
+Xavier University's institution code is 1965.

 Please be advised that the deadline for completed applications is December 1.